Neutral No More! Trending Color to Decorate with Today

 I love this color in fabrics, like on a wing chair or some big gorgeous pillows in an otherwise neutral space.
 It’s also gorgeous in glass, whether that’s a ceramic lamp base or in accessories.
 And don’t be afraid to use it on the walls! – Tobi Fairley

-Take bold colors and patterns to your walls with Blinds.com Classic Roman Shades or Easy Drapery Panels in Medan Banda Sea.
+Take bold colors and patterns to your walls with Blinds.com Premium Roman Shades or Easy Drapery Panels in Medan Banda Sea.
 The Roman Shades get a polished look with perfectly coordinated edge banding in Wheat.

 See more tips for what to pair with Cobalt from Shutterfly.